 Therapy starts with connection—and that begins with getting to know each other.

-I’m a Licensed Clinical Social Worker (LCSW) in New York and New Jersey with a PhD from Yeshiva University’s Wurzweiler School of Social Work.
-I also teach in master’s-level social work programs at Wurzweiler and Touro University, focusing on clinical practice, mental health, and ethics.
+I’m a Licensed Clinical Social Worker (LCSW) in New York and New Jersey, with a Master’s degree from NYU School of Social Work and a PhD from Yeshiva University’s Wurzweiler School of Social Work.
+I also teach in master’s-level social work programs at Wurzweiler and Touro University, where I focus on clinical practice, mental health, and ethics.

-Before starting my private practice, I spent over a decade working in middle and high schools, supporting students, families, and educators.
-That experience shaped my approach to therapy—grounded in the belief that care should be holistic, respectful of each person’s context, and tailored to their unique needs and circumstances.
+Before starting my private practice, I spent more than a decade working in middle and high schools, supporting students, families, and educators.
+That experience continues to shape my approach to therapy.
+I think about each person within the context of their relationships, responsibilities, and the transitions they are navigating.

 Clients describe me as warm, thoughtful, and easy to talk to.
 I bring a steady, nonjudgmental presence to sessions and meet each person where they are.
-Sometimes we focus on tools—managing stress, navigating relationships, or staying organized.
+Sometimes our work focuses on practical tools—managing stress, navigating relationships, or staying organized.
 Other times, we slow down and make space for emotions that feel tangled, overwhelming, or hard to name.

 My approach is collaborative and flexible.
 I draw from a range of evidence-based methods, including: